-The geotechnical investigations and any associated documents or reports required by this measure shall be submitted within 12 month-sof approval of this Permit and shall be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval-No. 2(L), and as requested by the by the County, to demonstrate compliance.
+The geotechnical investigations and any associated documents or reports required by this measure shall be submitted within 12 months of approval of this Permit and shall be included in the Annual Compliance Report required by COA No. 2(L), and as requested by the by the County, to demonstrate compliance.
 As necessary the County will either hire a consultant (at the Permittee's expense) assess geotechnical investigations and compliance.

-Q. Mitigation Measure 4.6-2b: Slope Stability Criteria: A California registered Geotechnical Engineer, retained and paid by the PermitteeApplicant, shall conduct slope stability inspections during excavation of undisturbed areas including the expansion areas.
+Q. Mitigation Measure 4.6-2b: Slope Stability Criteria: A California registered geotechnical engineer, retained and paid by the Permittee, shall conduct slope stability inspections during excavation of undisturbed areas including the expansion areas.
 Inspections shall be completed on an annual basis, at a minimum, as well as after heavy rain events (precipitation falling with an intensity in excess of 0.30 inches per hour) or earthquakes with a magnitude of 6.0 or greater.
-Inspections shall include mapping and movement monitoring of the slopes to assess the potential for project excavation, grading, and Oeverburden storage to trigger movement of debris flow and landslides.
+Inspections shall include mapping and movement monitoring of the slopes to assess the potential for project excavation, grading, and Overburden storage to trigger movement of debris flow and landslides.
 If a slope condition presents a risk to safety or the potential for mass movement, repair measures shall be recommended and promptly implemented by the Permittee.
 This may include repair, stabilization, or avoidance of landslides and areas of soil creep or possible debris flow.
 A memorandum summarizing the findings of the inspections and any recommendations shall be prepared and submitted to the Napa County Engineering and Conservation Division and Syar each year.
-Engineering recommendations for slope repair or stabilization shall be approved by Napa County and incorporated into the Syar Napa Quarry Mining and Reclamation Plan as necessary.
+Engineering recommendations for slope repair or stabilization shall be approved by Napa County and incorporated into the 2016 Mining and Reclamation Plan as necessary.

-Slope stability inspection reports/memorandums and any associated documents or reports required by this measure shall be submitted within 12 months of approval of this Permit and shall be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), and as requested by the County, to demonstrate compliance.
-As necessary the County will hire a consultant (at the permittee's expense) to assess slope stability memorandums/reports and compliance.
+Slope stability inspection reports/memorandums and any associated documents or reports required by this measure shall be submitted within 12 months of approval of this Permit and shall be included in the Annual Compliance Report required by COA No. 2(L), and as requested by the County, to demonstrate compliance.
+As necessary the County will hire a consultant (at the Permittee's expense) to assess slope stability memorandums/reports and compliance.